Winna Mines original 2026: 5x5 Mines grid at $1 minimum

 Winna Mines is safe in the cryptographic sense (HMAC-SHA256 verification reproduces correctly during our cycle).
 It is not safe to assume a specific per-tier RTP until Winna publishes it or our next-cycle reproduction confirms it.
 For small-stake exploration play, the verified fairness layer is sufficient.
 Trustpilot signals around Winna withdrawal speed are mixed at the recent cycle, which is more of a concern for high-balance play.

-All bomb counts give the same expected value (at the brand-calibrated house edge); what changes is variance.
+All bomb counts give the same expected value (at Winna-calibrated house edge); what changes is variance.
 1-3 bombs gives the lowest variance (frequent small payouts, low cash-out ceiling).
 10+ bombs gives high variance (rare large payouts).
 For session-survival, 3-5 bombs is the balanced range.
 Bomb-count choice is a personal preference, not an EV decision.

 Does the Winna 7-minute rakeback affect Mines expected return?